tid213/greencapz-project/README.md

 ## Green Capz Project

-The Green Capz project was created to help me monitor the environment of my indoor garden.
+The Green Capz project was created to help me monitor the environment of my indoor garden from my mobile at any time.
+I wrote the app to display current readings and graph the past data.
+I wanted to know if certain fluctuations in the environment had any effect on other variables related to the environment.

 ## How it was created